Scooter Braun Recalls Taylor Swift Being ‘Kind’ to Him When They First Met

 Scooter Braun has nothing but nice things to say about Taylor Swift amid their feud over his $300 million purchase of the Big Machine label, which included much of her music catalog masters.

-While speaking with Billboard about his deal with Big Music, the celebrity manager, 38, said that the “Bad Blood” singer, 29, made a good first impression on him when he met her at just 15 years old.
+While speaking with Billboard about his deal with Big Machine, the celebrity manager, 38, said that the “Bad Blood” singer, 29, made a good first impression on him when he first met her.

 Both Braun and label founder Scott Borchetta refused to comment directly about Swift’s reaction to the purchase.